Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

-If you’re considering applying for a business loan, we recommend using our loan payment calculator to evaluate what funding amount you can afford to take out and repay.
-This handy tool can help you estimate what your monthly loan payment would be based on the potential loan amount, term and interest rate.
-Read on to learn how to use this calculator effectively and how certain factors affect loan approvals and interest rates.
+If you’re considering applying for a business loan, we recommend using our loan payment calculator to determine what funding amount aligns with your business’s financial capacity.
+This tool helps you project your monthly loan payment based on the loan amount, repayment period and interest rate.
+Read on to learn how to use this calculator effectively and understand the key factors that influence loan approvals and interest rates.

 Key terms when using the loan payment calculator